A half-normal distribution scheme for generating functions

 Finally, we consider sign changes of walks.
-Since we want to count the number of sign changes we need to know whether a bridge ended with a positive or negative sign.
-Let \emph{positive bridges} be bridges whose last non-zero signed node was positive, and \emph{negative bridges} be bridges whose last non-zero signed node was negative.
+Since we want to count the number of sign changes we need to know whether the last non-zero node in a bridge has a positive or negative sign.
+Let \emph{positive bridges} be bridges whose last non-zero node has a positive sign, and \emph{negative bridges} be bridges whose last non-zero node has a negative sign.
 Their generating functions are denoted by $B_+(z,u)$ and $B_-(z,u)$, respectively.
 Figure~\ref{fig:signdecomp} shows a negative bridge.

 \begin{lemma} The number of positive and negative bridges is the same and given by

 \end{lemma}